 Bleepa is a secure instant messaging system with the ability to share clinical-grade medical images between a hospital PACS system and clinicians’ personal devices in real-time.
 It makes the discussion, review and decision-making surrounding PACS images faster and safer than ever before.

-Feedback Medical is offering free access to Bleepa during this challenging and unprecedented time in order to protect staff and enable remote working during the coronavirus outbreak.
+Bleepa can support frontline teams during this challenging and unprecedented time to protect staff and enable remote working during the coronavirus outbreak.
 Bleepa is the only solution that can allow remote image interpretation at the scale required to meet the challenges created by the coronavirus crisis.
 The platform allows any suitably trained clinician to review coronavirus imaging (or non coronavirus imaging) from home and seamlessly communicate with practitioners on the frontline about the case in question.

 Bleepa is vendor neutral and can bolt onto any hospital PACS.
 Once connected Bleepa will enable network benefits including interhospital image viewing if required, clinicians from one site can be re-deployed to review imaging/input into cases at other sites as needed.
 It’s a single login and therefore easy for clinicians to access.